pagnihotry/siwago/Readme.md

     //After the token is fetched from apple, id token is validated
     //this field stores the result of the validation check Valid bool `json:"_"`
+    //The decoded Id token
+    //Holds the decoded JWT Header, Body, Signature and result of validity check DecodedIdToken *SiwaIdToken `json:"_"`
 }
 ```